Buffalo Turkey Meatballs (Crockpot or Oven-Baked)

 Instructions

-- To make the meatballs, mix together the grated onion, nutritional yeast, salt, garlic powder, and almond flour in a large bowl until well combined.
+- Make the Meatballs: To make the meatballs, mix together the grated onion, Parmesan, salt, garlic powder, and breadcrumbs in a large bowl until well combined.
 Add the meat, stirring until all the ingredients are well incorporated, clean hands work best, being careful not to over-mix.

 - Roll the mixture into 2-inch balls, or use a 2-inch cookie scoop.
 Keep in mind that turkey can be sticky and will not roll the way ground beef does.
 Use a cookie scoop if the mixture is too sticky.
 Set aside.

-- Make the Buffalo sauce by mixing together the cayenne pepper sauce with the melted butter, stirring until well incorporated.
-Set aside 2 tablespoons of the Buffalo sauce.
+- Make the Buffalo Sauce: Mix together the cayenne pepper sauce with the melted butter, stirring until well incorporated.
+Set aside 2 tablespoons of the Buffalo sauce to add at the end.

-- Cover and cook on high for 2-3 hours or low for 4-5 hours.
+- Cover and cook on high for 2-3 hours, or low for 4-5 hours, or until the meatballs are tender and cooked through.

 - Uncover and remove the meatballs to a serving platter.
-Strain the remaining sauce.
+Strain the reserved 2 tablespoons sauce sauce.
 Serve the meatballs with the remaining sauce and the remaining 2 tablespoons of fresh sauce on the side for dipping.
 Alternatively, leave the meatballs in the slow cooker on “warm” setting and serve directly with sauce on the side.

 Baking Instructions

-- Make the meatballs by mixing together the grated onion, nutritional yeast, salt, garlic powder, almond flour, and 2 tablespoons Buffalo sauce in a large bowl.
+- Make the Meatballs: By mixing together the grated onion, Parmesan, salt, garlic powder, breadcrumbs, and 2 tablespoons Buffalo sauce in a large bowl.
 Add the meat, stirring until all the ingredients are well incorporated, clean hands work best, being careful not to over-mix.

 - Roll the mixture into 2-inch balls, or use a 2-inch cookie scoop.
 Keep in mind that turkey can be sticky and will not roll the way ground beef does.
 Use a cookie scoop if the mixture is too sticky.
 Place the meatballs on a greased, rimmed baking sheet.